 7. Marriage is the complimentary union between one man and woman.
 Marriage is a picture of God's relationship to the church.
 Husbands are to sacrificially love their wives and gently meet their needs.
 Fathers are responsible to lead and shepherd their families.
-Wives are to submit to their husbands and manage the home.
+Wives are to love and submit to their husbands.
 Children are to obey and honor their parents.

 8. The organization of the Church Body exists for the purpose of teaching and training up mature believers.
 Every person who is born of the Spirit is an integral part of the church as a member of the body of believers.
 There is a spiritual unity of all believers in our Lord Jesus Christ.

 9. Water baptism and the Lord's Supper are the two ordinances for the church revealed in the Bible.
 Baptism is a symbol of the new birth in Jesus Christ and the Lord's Supper symbolizes our communion with the Lord.